marcianod/gg-stats/geoguessr-stats/memory-bank/workflow_rules.md

 As a solo hobby project, the focus is on flexibility and ensuring stability before committing changes.
 The workflow is interactive.

 1.  **Local Development & Testing:**
     *   I will make code changes and test them using the local development server (`npm run dev`).
+I will not do a browser check, the user will do this for me.

 2.  **Committing and Pushing:**
     *   **Upon your request**, I will stage, commit (with a descriptive message), and push the changes to the remote repository.
 I will not do this automatically.